ming33333/quirkle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TODO
+- make side bar on appear if clicked, default appear (this is on on lyf or desktip view)
 - star questions and then only get starred questions
 - add in firebase (added must add more data and organize data accessing) ~~fix data access~~